fabianonline/OctoPrint-Telegram/README.md

- status - Sends the current status including a photo. help - Displays the help. settings - Display and modify settings.
+ status - Sends the current status including a photo. help - Displays the help. settings - Display and modify settings. list - Show files and select them for printing. upload - Upload a gcode file.
  ```

     ![Screenshot](../screenshots/newbot4.png?raw)